Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Reaction Formalism

 For capture cross sections, it was shown that this type of approach is needed to account for the spin-parity mismatch in the surrogate experiment~\cite{EscherDietrich:10,Chiba:10}, while for fission applications it often suffices to employ the much simpler \we or ratio approximations~\cite{EscherDietrich:06}.

-\subsection{Weisskopf-Ewing Approximation for neutron-nucleus reactions and surrogate coincidence probabilities}
+\subsection{Weisskopf-Ewing approximation for neutron-nucleus reactions and surrogate coincidence probabilities}

-The Hauser-Feshbach expression for the cross section of the desired neutron-induced reaction, Eq. (\ref{eq:DesReact}), conserves total angular momentum $J$ and parity $\pi$.
-Under certain conditions the branching ratios $G_{\chi}^{CN}(E_{ex},J^\pi)$ can be treated as independent of $J$ and $\pi$ and the cross section for the desired reaction simplifies to where $ \sigma^{CN}_{n+A}(E_{ex}) = \sum_{J\pi} \sigma^{CN}_{n+A} (E_{ex},J^\pi) $ is the cross section describing the formation of the compound nucleus at energy $E_{ex}$ and $\mathcal G^{CN}_{\chi}(E_{ex})$ denotes the $J\pi$-independent branching ratio for the exit channel $\chi$.
-This is the Weisskopf-Ewing limit of the Hauser-Feshbach theory~\cite{Gadioli:92}.
+The Hauser-Feshbach expression for the cross section of the desired neutron-induced reaction, Eq. \eqref{eq:DesReact}, conserves total angular momentum $J$ and parity $\pi$.
+Under certain conditions the branching ratios $G_{\chi}^{CN}(E_{ex},J^\pi)$ can be treated as independent of $J$ and $\pi$ and the cross section for the desired reaction simplifies to